Mahmood ul Haq

-Mahmood ul Haq is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Chaudary Mahmood ul Haq son of Chaudary Fazal Qadir Khan is a Pakistani politician who belongs to the Bhatti clan of Rajputs in Sheikhupura and had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 He also remained Tehsil Nazim Sheikhupura during 2001-2005.
 He also remained Councillor Town Committee Mananwala 1998-1999 and his brother also remained Nazim Mananwala during 2001-2005.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-141 (Sheikhupura-VII) in the 2018 Pakistani general election.